jack-zheng/hexo/source/_posts/Idea-configuration.md

 ## Spring 中 Autowired warning

 Settings -> Editor -> Code Style -> Inspections -> Spring Core -> Code -> Field injection warning 选项 disable 掉

+## maven-assembly-plugin not found

+For newer versions of IntelliJ, enable the use plugin registry option within the Maven settings as follows:

+1. Click File -> Settings.
+2. Expand Build, Execution, Deployment -> Build Tools -> Maven.
+Check Use plugin registry.
+3. Click OK or Apply.

+For IntelliJ 14.0.1, open the preferences---not settings---to find the plugin registry option:

+1. Click File -> Preferences.
+Regardless of version, also invalidate the caches:
+2. Click File -> Invalidate Caches / Restart.
+3. Click Invalidate and Restart.

+When IntelliJ starts again the problem should be vanquished.